mieko/mieko.dev/_posts/2016-09-27-wtf-is-up-with-beacons.md

-Even after I factor in suppliers for a case and AC adapter, if C.H.I.P., or something similar, plays out, I think I could get an *actually smart* "beacon" into production at two-thirds-is the cost of what's available on the turn-key BLE Beacon market.
+Even after I factor in suppliers for a case and AC adapter, if C.H.I.P., or something similar, plays out, I think I could get an *actually smart* "beacon" into production at around two-thirds the cost of what's available on the turn-key BLE Beacon market.

 (Everybody calls their beacons smart.
 They're not.
 A "smart" beacon could do at least part of what's possible with these SBCs with a BLE chip: *notice the